 For more complete information, reference the Program Announcement.

 Please note: The K07 program announcement, PAR-16-284, will expire on January 8, 2018, and will not be reissued.
-The last due dates for K07 applications are October 12, 2017, for new applications and November 13, 2017, for resubmission applications.
-The last due date to submit a new non-AIDS application and to also be able to resubmit that application if it did not receive a fundable score was February 13, 2017.
+The last standard due dates for K07 applications have passed; only AIDS and AIDs-related K07 applications will be accepted for the January 8, 2018, due date.
 See also the K07 FAQs.

 Clinician scientists who have active clinical licenses are encouraged to apply for the NCI K08 mentored career development award; see also NOT-CA-17-042 for current levels of NCI K08 salary and research support.
 Postdoctoral and clinical fellows may wish to consider the NCI K99/R00 and K22 transition career development awards.
 Contact program staff for details.

 At the time of the award, the candidate must be:

 Citizenship or green card is not needed to apply.
 Citizenship or green card is needed at the time of award issuance.

 |Foreign Nationals with Student Visas||Not eligible for this award|

 Candidate may have no more than 8 years of research experience after the terminal doctoral degree at the time of the initial or subsequent resubmission application; clinical training is not included within this 8-year limit.